 Housekeeping note: At One Foot Over, we typically use Scrum and Kanban-style approaches.
 For this blog, we’re going to focus on a Scrum methodology.
-We also use Hive as our project management system and it works really well for agile teams.
+We also use ClickUp as our project management system and it works really well for agile teams.
 Other options like Jira and Trello can work just as well, but at the end of the day, the tool is just there to keep you organized.

 You have a backlog of projects and tasks that need to be tackled.
 You have dozens of requests from internal stakeholders you need to get to.
 You have content that needs to be produced to educate your current and potential clients about your services.